 Applications to the Forensic Science Graduate Program at UC Davis are submitted online.
-The application for Fall 2018 admission is available here.
-The application deadline for Fall 2018 Admissions is February 1, 2018.
+The application for Fall 2019 admission will be available here in September 2018.
+The application deadline for Fall 2019 Admissions is February 1, 2019.
 Review the requirements for admission for information on GPA, prerequisite courses, and undergraduate degree requirements.

 The following items are required to complete your application:

 The Personal History Statement and the Statement of Purpose are included in the application.
 In the Prerequisite Course History section of the application, applicants are required to list courses taken to satisfy the prerequisite coursework.

 UC Davis requires academic records from each college-level institution you have attended, including transcripts from study abroad programs and community college courses.
 You will be instructed to upload copies of your transcripts after you have submitted your online application.